-Recently I have been looking for ways to improve my communication with my wonderful wife.
+Recently I’ve been looking for ways to improve my communication with my wonderful wife.
 Any time I walk away from talking with her and feel anything negative, from her or in myself, I examine what we just said.
-I look at what I said, and compare that to what I actually meant.
-I look at how she might have perceived what I said, and how that might differ from what I meant.
+I look at what I said, and compare it to what I actually meant.
+I look at how she might have perceived what I said, and how it might differ from what I meant.
 I think about what she said, and how she might have meant something other than what I perceived her to be saying.
-Yes, I am putting it all on myself; not because she is perfect, but because I can examine myself far better than I can examine her, and because I can change myself.
+Yes, I’m putting it all on myself; not because she’s perfect, but because I can examine myself far better than I can examine her, and because I can change myself.
 Sometimes my thoughts lead to a discussion with Lori, sometimes not.

 The other day I walked into the kitchen to put out butter so I could make toasted cheese sandwiches for lunch.
 The butter dish was not on the table, so I said to my dear wife, who was at the sink, “Where is the butter dish?”

-My assumption was that she had washed it, and I wanted to know where she put it – but that is not what I said.
-I did not ask if she knew where it was, I asked where it was as if it is her responsibility to know at all times where the butter dish is hiding.
-I realise I do this often, asking as if she knows, or should know, where something is, when what I mean is to ask if she knows where something is.
+My assumption was she had washed it, and I wanted to know where she put it – but that is not what I said.
+I didn’t ask if she knew where it was, I asked where it was as if it’s her responsibility to know at all times where the butter dish is hiding.
+I realise I do this often, asking as if she knows, or should know, where something is, when what I mean to ask is if she knows where something is.

 If you learn to examine your communication when you feel something did not go as it should, I bet you too will find ways to make your marriage a bit better.